Layer-Edge/edgen-swap/HARDHAT-README.md

 ## Deployment Scripts

-Deploy the UniswapV2Factory to the local node:
+Deploy the EdgenSwapFactory to the local node:

 ```bash
 yarn deploy:local